 if command, based on how conditionals work in Shenzhen I/O. (It might be how things work in actual real-life assembly, too, but I wouldn’t know.)
 The

 if command just sets a variable in the scripting system to be either

 false.
 Lines preceded by plus signs only run if the condition is true; the opposite is true for lines preceded by minus signs.

 Here’s some example code using the old method:

 jumpif a a==b

 log A is B.

 And here’s some code with the new method that does the same thing:

 I really should’ve done things this way from the start, but a late improvement is better than continuing to do things the wrong way.

 So!
 That’s what I accomplished this week.
-Next week: a map of a different sort.
+Next time: a map of a different sort.
 (And maybe some worms.)